-- An appeal may be made against- (a) the assessment manager's decision about an extension application; or - (b) a deemed refusal of an extension application.
+- An appeal may be made against-

+(a) the assessment manager's decision about an extension application; or

+(b) a deemed refusal of an extension application.

-(2) 2 22204 1014041 01 (b) a decimed relacal or an extension application.
+(2) a accimod foldodi of (b) a decimed relacal of all extension application.
 Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 1 The applicant 2 For a matter other than a deemed refusal of an extension application - a concurrence agency, other than the chief executive, for the application The assessment manager If a concurrence agency starts the appeal - the applicant If a chosen assessment manager is the respondent - the prescribed assessment manager